chaos-polymtl/lethe/doc/source/parameters/cfd/fem.rst

 * ``velocity order`` specifies the interpolation order for velocity.

 * ``pressure order`` specifies the interpolation order for pressure.
-For the **gls_navier_stokes** family of solvers, the interpolation order for pressure can be equal or lower than that of velocity.
-For the **gd_navier_stokes** family of solvers, the interpolation order for pressure has to be one degree lower than that of velocity.
+For the **lethe-fluid** family of solvers, the interpolation order for pressure can be equal or lower than that of velocity.
+For the **lethe-fluid-block** family of solvers, the interpolation order for pressure has to be one degree lower than that of velocity.

 * ``temperature order`` specifies the interpolation order for temperature for the heat transfer physics.